Keen to Be Green

 Keen to be green fingal logo

-Keen To Be Green Is a Fingal County Council Community Development project developed from a desire to source & implement practical, sustainable, climate focused actions in the community.
+Keen To Be Green is a Fingal County Council Community Development project developed from a desire to source & implement practical, sustainable, climate focused actions in the community.

 History